-Frequently asked question (FAQ) pages (or hubs) help your business respond to the needs of your audience more quickly and appropriately than other types of destination page experiences.
+Frequently Asked Question (FAQ) pages (or informational hubs) enable your business to respond, react, and anticipate the needs of your audience more quickly and appropriately than other types of destination page experiences.

-An effective FAQ resource can educate, inform, and guide the user in a natural way through your website’s content and toward the goals and end results you have set.
+An effective FAQ resource can educate, inform, and naturally guide the user through your website’s content and toward the goals and results you have set.

-Because FAQ pages can bring in new visitors to your website via organic search and drive them to related pages – most typically deeper blog pages and service pages closely related to the questions being resolved.
+Firstly, FAQ pages can bring new visitors to your website via organic search and drive them quickly to related pages – most typically deeper blog pages and service pages closely related to the questions being resolved.

 The FAQ page is one of the best ways to help people visit your site and get snippets of answers in front of users before they click any results within the search pages.

 FAQ pages continue to be a priority area for SEO and digital marketing professionals.

 An FAQ page is one of the simplest ways to improve your site and help site visitors and users.

 Your FAQ section should be seen as a constantly expanding source of value provided to your audience.
 It is a place where their ever-changing and growing requirements are not only met but anticipated and exceeded frequently.